View Current

 Section 4 - Procedures

-(13) A DRP Coordinator will implement the Death Response Plan in the event of the death of a student or staff member.
+(13) A DRC initiates, coordinates, actions, monitors, and records actions following the Response Guidelines in the event of the death of a student or staff member.

-(14) The DRP Coordinator will usually be a senior administrative officer appointed by the Dean of the School in which the student was enrolled, or the relevant Senior HR Partner in Office of People.
-In exceptional circumstances, DRP Coordinators from other Schools or trained alternates from within the School, or Office of People, may be called on by the relevant Unit Head, Dean or Deputy Dean to assist.
+(14) The DRC is appointed by the Dean of the School in which the student was enrolled, or the relevant Senior HR Partner in the Office for People for a staff member.
+In exceptional circumstances, a DRC from other Schools or trained alternates from within the School or Office for People, may be called on by the relevant Unit Head, Dean or Deputy Dean to assist.

-(17) When the death of a student or a staff member occurs off-campus, and is reported to the University by any source to any member of staff, the relevant DRP Coordinator should be notified immediately.
-The DRP Coordinator is then responsible for initiating, coordinating, monitoring, recording and finalising the Death Response Plan.
+(15) When the death of a student or a staff member occurs off-campus and is reported to the University, or on-campus residences, by any source to any member of staff, the relevant DRC should be notified immediately.

-(18) The on-campus death of a student or staff member will be considered a crisis situation and will be managed, in the first instance, by the Crisis Management team and who will inform the DRP Coordinator at an appropriate time.
+(16) The on-campus death of a student or staff member, including on-campus residences, will be considered a crisis and will be managed, in the first instance, by the Crisis Management Team who will inform the DRC at an appropriate time.
 This will usually occur when the identity of the student/staff has been confirmed and next of kin have been notified.
-The Death Response Plan should not be initiated until this advice has been received.

-(19) The DRP Coordinator must record all actions in the relevant student or staff member's TRIM file.
+(17) The DRC must record all actions in the relevant student or staff member's confidential TRIM file and managed in accordance with the Records and Archives Management Policy.

 Contact with Next of Kin

-(20) The DRP Coordinator is usually the University's single point of contact for the next of kin.
+(18) The DRC is usually the University's single point of contact for the next of kin.

 Police Liaison in Relation to Criminal Matters

-(23) In the event of a criminal matter, liaison with the police will normally be the responsibility of the Director, Campus Safety and Security in the first instance.
-Where a matter proceeds to investigation, the Director, Campus Safety and Security (or nominee) will coordinate internal aspects of the investigation.
+(23) In the event of a criminal matter, liaison with the police is normally the responsibility of the Executive Director, Campus Operations in the first instance.
+Where a matter proceeds to investigation, the Executive Director, Campus Operations (or nominee) coordinates internal aspects of the investigation.

 Top of Page